Jasonic121/Santorini/README.md

 4. After moving, the game enters the build phase.
 The valid cells for building are highlighted.
 Click on a valid cell to construct a tower level.
 5. The game alternates between players until a win or lose condition is met.
 6. To start a new game, click the "New Game" button.

+## Deployment

+The Santorini game can be deployed with:
+- Frontend: GitHub Pages
+- Backend: Render (or other hosting service)

+For detailed deployment instructions, please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file.

 ## Project Structure
 The project consists of two main directories: